Source code for scale.olm.core

 [docs] class ScaleOutfile: """Extracts basic information from a SCALE main output file.
 Args: outfile (str): The path to the SCALE output file.
 Examples: >>> info = ScaleOutfile(scale_outfile) >>> info.outfile == scale_outfile True >>> info.version '6.3.0' >>> len(info.sequence_list) 1 >>> s0 = info.sequence_list[0] >>> s0['sequence'] 't-depl' >>> s0['product'] 'TRITON' >>> s0['runtime_seconds'] 35.2481 Attributes: outfile (str): The path to the SCALE .out file. sequence_list (list[dict]): Information extracted for each sequence in order - sequence (str) - runtime_seconds (float) - product (str) """

 [docs] @staticmethod def get_product_name(sequence: str) -> str: """Maps the sequence information to a product name.
 Args: sequence: sequence name.
 Returns: Corresponding product name.
-Examples: >>> ScaleOutfile.get_product_name('t-depl-1d') 'TRITON' """ products = {"t-depl-1d": "TRITON", "t-depl": "TRITON"} return products.get(sequence, "UNKNOWN")
+Examples: >>> ScaleOutfile.get_product_name('t-depl-1d') 'TRITON' """ return _scale_product_name(sequence)

 def __init__(self, outfile: str): """ Initializes the ScaleOutfile instance.
 Args: outfile (str): The path to the SCALE output file.
-Examples: >>> info = ScaleOutfile(scale_outfile) >>> info.version '6.3.0' """ self.outfile = Path(outfile) self.version = None self._parse_info() for sequence in self.sequence_list: sequence["product"] = ScaleOutfile.get_product_name(sequence["sequence"]) def _parse_info(self) -> None: """ Internal routine to parse the runtime and sequence information from the output file. """ self.sequence_list = [] with open(self.outfile, "r") as f: for line in f.readlines(): version_match = re.search(r"\*\s+SCALE (\d+[^ ]+)", line) if version_match: self.version = version_match.group(1).strip() runtime_match = re.search( r"([^\s]+) finished\. used (\d+\.\d+) seconds\.", line ) if runtime_match: self.sequence_list.append( { "runtime_seconds": float(runtime_match.group(2)), "sequence": runtime_match.group(1), } )
+Examples: >>> info = ScaleOutfile(scale_outfile) >>> info.version '6.3.0' """ self.outfile = Path(outfile) self.version = None self._parse_info() for sequence in self.sequence_list: sequence["product"] = ScaleOutfile.get_product_name(sequence["sequence"]) def _parse_info(self) -> None: """ Internal routine to parse the runtime and sequence information from the output file. """ self.sequence_list = [] with open(self.outfile, "r") as f: for line in f.readlines(): version_match = re.search(r"\*\s+SCALE (\d+[^ ]+)", line) if version_match: self.version = version_match.group(1).strip() runtime_match = re.search( r"([^\s]+) finished\. used (\d+(?:\.\d+)?) seconds\.", line ) if runtime_match: self.sequence_list.append( { "runtime_seconds": float(runtime_match.group(2)), "sequence": runtime_match.group(1), } )

 [docs] @staticmethod def parse_burnups_from_triton_output(output): """Parse the table that looks like this: .. code:: text Sub-Interval Depletion Sub-interval Specific Burn Length Decay Length Library Burnup No. Interval in interval Power(MW/MTIHM) (d) (d) (MWd/MTIHM) ---------------------------------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------------- 0 ****Initial Bootstrap Calculation**** 0.00000E+00 1 1 1 40.000 25.000 0.000 5.00000e+02 2 1 2 40.000 300.000 0.000 7.00000e+03 3 1 3 40.000 300.000 0.000 1.90000e+04 4 1 4 40.000 312.500 0.000 3.12500e+04 5 1 5 40.000 312.500 0.000 4.37500e+04 6 1 6 40.000 333.333 0.000 5.66667e+04 7 1 7 40.000 333.333 0.000 7.00000e+04 8 1 8 40.000 333.333 0.000 8.33333e+04 ---------------------------------------------------------------------------------------------------- """ burnup_list = [] with open(output, "r") as f: n = 0 found = False for line in f.readlines(): words = line.split() if words == [ "Sub-Interval", "Depletion", "Sub-interval", "Specific", "Burn", "Length", "Decay", "Length", "Library", "Burnup", ]: found = True if found: n += 1 if n > 4 and line.strip().startswith("-----"): found = False elif n > 4: bu = float(line.split()[-1]) burnup_list.append(bu) return burnup_list